nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * **USER_INDEX** refers to the index of that is tagged to you.
 * **EXPENDITURE_INDEX** refers to the index of the expenditure you would like to delete.

+> :information_source: Notes:
+> * The expenditure indexes that are higher than the deleted one will be **decremented** after
+    the deletion is completed.
+    >      * E.g. If index 1 is a target for deletion, index 2 and beyond will be decremented.

 Example of usage:

-* Delete the monthly-recurrent candies of $20, from Alice's expenditure.
+* Delete the monthly-recurrent candies of $20 from Alice's expenditure.

   `deleteout /g 1 /u 1 /r 1`

-* _Result_: Expenditure entry is deleted from Alice's expenditure list.
+* _Result_: Expenditure entry for candies of $20 is deleted from Alice's expenditure list.

   ![deleteout-command-screenshot]() <!-- this is a placeholder -->